 You will find the functionality of replying to customer reviews where you can also find the reviews itself.
-Therefore, you have to log in to iTunes Connect and open the overview of your apps.
+Therefore, you have to log in to App Store Connect (iTunes Connect) and open the overview of your apps.

 If you then click on an app and open the tap “Activity” you will have the possibility to see all ratings and reviews for your app as usual.
 To respond to user feedback, click on “Reply” next to the comment.